stevendborrelli/function-deletion-protection-devel/README.md

 # function-deletion-protection

-`function-deletion-protection` is Crossplane Composition Function that blocks deletion of resources by creating `ClusterUsage` or `Usage` objects when resources are labeled with `protection.fn.crossplane.io/block-deletion: "true"`.
+`function-deletion-protection` is a Crossplane Composition Function that blocks deletion of resources by creating `ClusterUsage` or `Usage` objects when resources are labeled with `protection.fn.crossplane.io/block-deletion: "true"`.

 When a Crossplane `Usage` is created for an Object, Crossplane creates a webhook that blocks any deletion requests until the `Usage` has been removed from the Cluster.
 See [Usages](https://docs.crossplane.io/latest/managed-resources/usages/) for more information.

-By this function creates v2 `Usages` using the `protection.crossplane.io` API Group in Crossplane version 2.0 or higher.
+This function creates v2 `Usages` using the `protection.crossplane.io` API Group in Crossplane version 2.0 or higher.
 The function has the ability to generate v1 Usages by setting `enableV1Mode: true` in the function `Input`.